#guava cocktail

 STRANGE FRUIT JUICE

-Ingredients: 2 oz POG juice 1.5 oz mango juice 0.5 oz lime juice 0.25 oz grenadine 1 dash Angostura bitters Combine all ingredients in a cocktail shaker with pebble ice.
+Ingredients: 2 oz POG juice 1.5 oz mango juice 0.5 oz lime juice 0.25 oz grenadine 1 dash Angostura bitters Combine all ingredients in a cocktail shaker with pebble ice or crushed ice.
 Shake and dump directly into a snifter or other similarly sized glass.
 Garnish with fresh mint, slapped to express the oils.

 POG juice is a blend of passionfruit, orange, and guava juices originally created and produced on Maui, Hawaii.
 If you can't find a commercially available POG blend, you can make your own by combining those three juices in equal parts.
 For an individual drink, use 0.66 oz of each.
 You can also use fruit nectars in place of the juices, but they will often be sweeter.